plops/slide-tag/companies/roche/technology/sbx/README.md

 *   **Tertiary Analysis:** The process of interpreting the clinical significance of genetic variants found during sequencing, often involving software to filter and prioritize variants based on medical literature, population data, and predictive algorithms.
 *   **VCF (Variant Call Format):** A standard text file format for storing gene sequence variations.

+# Introducing Roche Sequencing by Expansion (SBX) Technology [9] (Amazing visualization of the Expandomere function)

+*Abstract:*

+This video explains Roche's innovative Sequencing by Expansion (SBX) technology, a method designed to overcome the physical limitations of resolving closely spaced DNA bases.
+The technology synthesizes a surrogate molecule, called an "expander," which is over 50 times longer than the original DNA template.
+This is achieved using novel nucleotides (xNTPs), each carrying a large, high-signal "reporter" that corresponds to one of the four DNA bases.
+After synthesis, the expander is threaded through a biological nanopore.
+A Translocation Control Element (TCE) within each reporter momentarily holds it in the pore, generating a distinct electrical signal that identifies the base.
+A voltage pulse then advances the expander to the next reporter.
+This process is massively parallelized on a CMOS sensor, enabling extremely high, real-time sequencing rates.

+*Roche's Sequencing by Expansion (SBX): A Nanopore-Based Approach*

+*   *0:00:06 The Fundamental Challenge:* DNA bases are separated by only 3.4 angstroms, a distance too small for many sequencing methods to resolve easily.
+*   *0:00:16 The SBX Solution:* Sequencing by Expansion (SBX) technology creates a physically expanded surrogate molecule, the "expander," which is over 50 times longer than the target DNA, making it much easier to read.
+*   *0:00:38 Novel Building Blocks (xNTPs):* The expander is built from four types of novel nucleotides called xNTPs (A, C, G, and T).
+*   *0:00:46 Expander Synthesis:* Using a modified DNA replication process, xNTPs are linked sequentially along the target DNA template, creating a new molecule that encodes the original DNA sequence information into its structure.
+*   *0:01:04 High-Signal Reporters:* Each xNTP contains a large, high signal-to-noise "reporter" molecule attached via a tether.
+The identity of the reporter mirrors the identity of the DNA base it represents.
+*   *0:01:20 Translocation Control Element (TCE):* Located in the center of each reporter, the TCE is a key component that precisely modulates the expander's movement through the nanopore during the sequencing phase.
+*   *0:01:55 Creating the Expander:* After synthesis, a reagent degrades the original DNA template and cleaves a bond in the xNTP backbone, allowing the molecule to physically expand.
+*   *0:02:11 Electrical Reading via Nanopore:* The expander is threaded through a biological nanopore.
+The TCE holds each reporter in the pore, altering the electrical resistance to generate one of four unique signals that identifies the corresponding DNA base.
+*   *0:02:37 Step-Wise Advancement:* After a base is read, a short, high-voltage pulse is applied to reliably advance the expander to the next reporter for measurement.
+*   *0:02:46 Massive Parallelization and Speed:* This process is performed simultaneously across millions of wells on a single CMOS-based sensor, achieving remarkable real-time sequencing rates of hundreds of millions of bases per second.

 # References
 - 1 https://www.roche.com/media/releases/med-cor-2025-02-20
 - 2 https://www.roche.com/investors/events/roche-virtual-event-on-the-sbx-technology